 You don't need to be an athlete to enjoy the natural beauty during our tours; they are not extreme.
 At most of the destinations you will not even have to walk uphill, they are primarily flat.
 The exception to this is in the cloud forests, where we hike uphill for a few kilometers.
 However, we can arrange long hikes for those interested in exploring more remote and isolated areas or easier hikes for those who prefer a more relaxed pace.

-Since the heat of the tropics may be tiring at times, you will always have access to pure drinking water or soft drinks, which you can bring along in your backpack or buy in small community stores along the way.
+Since the heat of the tropics may be tiring at times, you will always have access to pure drinking water or soft drinks, which you should always bring along in your backpack.
 In areas where there are no small shops around, we will bring drinks along so that everyone stays hydrated.
 Regardless of the terrain, our tours are tailored to your interests and your pace.
 We will go at a speed that is comfortable for you and which provides for the ideal birding conditions!

 Travelers in Guatemala should not carry large amounts of cash with them.
 The most secure and easiest way to pay bills in cities in Guatemala is through the use of credit cards (most commonly accepted cards are VISA or MASTER CARD).
 ATMs are also available in several of the cities we travel through.
-In more remote areas you will only need small amounts of cash for spending money.
+In more remote areas you will only need small amounts of cash.

-Please do also pay attention to safety advices from your countrie's authorities, e.g.:
+Please do also pay attention to safety advices from your country's authorities, e.g.: